 We are a British curriculum school, and we offer 24 different A Levels and a range of BTEC qualifications at Jebel Ali School.
-A Levels are offered across a wide range of subject areas and students can select to study three or four A Level subjects, a BTEC and A Level combinations or two BTEC courses (Subsidiary Diploma, worth 1 A Level and Diploma, worth 2 A Levels or Extended Diploma, worth 3 A levels).
-Similar to a GCSE qualification, A Levels are usually linear qualifications, where students sit an examination at the end of the two-year course, although the modular International A Level is offered in Geography.
+A Levels are offered across a wide range of subject areas and students can select to study three or four A Level subjects, a BTEC and A Level combinations or two BTEC courses (Subsidiary Diploma, worth 1 A Level and Diploma, worth 2 A Levels).
+Similar to a GCSE qualification, A Levels are usually linear qualifications, where students sit an examination at the end of the two-year course, although the modular International A Level is offered in Geography and Mathematics.
+Other A level courses may also change to modular depending on Departmental professional judgement on their effectiveness for positive student outcomes.
 Depending on the course and its content, examinations can be theoretical and/or practical.
 BTEC courses are slightly different, in that students undertake regular assessments throughout the two years, which makes this an ideal option for students who prefer more regular assessment, rather than a terminal examination.